usethesource/rascal-website/docs/Rascal/Declarations/SyntaxDefinition/Symbol/index.md

 *  By nesting too many symbols definitions can be become hard to understand.
 *  By nesting too many symbols pattern matching and term construction becomes more complex.
 Extra non-terminals and rules with meaningful names can make a language specification more manageable.
 *  The lack of automatic longest match and prefer keyword heuristics (you have to define it yourself), sometimes leads to unexpected ambiguity.
-See [Disambiguation].
+See [Disambiguation](../../../../Rascal/Declarations/SyntaxDefinition/Disambiguation/index.md).